2024 Porsche 911 Model Review with Prices, Photos, & Specs

 Timeless Exterior

 Representing a progressive evolution in design, the exterior styling of the Porsche 911 is thoroughly modern while paying tribute to 911 models of the past.
 Noticeably wider wheel housings arch over large 20-inch front wheels and 21-inch rear wheels.
 Up front, body width has increased by 1.77 inches, creating room for a wider front track.
-Rear body width on both 911 Carrera S and 911 Carrera 4S has increased to 72.91 inches, exactly the width of the previous 911 Carrera 4 and 911 GTS models.
+Body width measurements at the rear have been preserved, demonstrating the iconic side profile of this timeless sports car.
 The front luggage compartment lid with pronounced contours evokes the design of the first 911 generations, separated by new LED headlights.
 Helping to reduce weight, the entire outer skin is now made of aluminum aside from the front and rear fascia.

 Porsche 911 Interior